emwap/stream-paper/paper.md

 # Avoiding multiple loop variables

+The stream representation already presented allows for in-place updates which improves efficiency of the generated code considerably.
+The generated code still suffers from a problem where fused functions will cause multiple loop indices to appear in the same loop.
 Consider the following function:

 ~~~ {.haskell}
 foo arr = remember n $ map (+1) $ cycle arr
 ~~~

 The generated code for this function will contain two loop indices, one originating from `cycle` and one from `remember`.
-Although some compilers can remove multiple loop indices we would rather refrain from generating suboptimal code in the first place, as it can often hinder other optimizations to kick in.
+Good C compilers might remove multiple loop indices but relying on the C compiler to perform that optimization on signal processing applications is a risk.
+The mere presence of multiple loop indices might prevent earlier optimizations at the functional level from kicking in.

+Parameterising the stream representation with respect to the loop counter solves the problem:

 ~~~ {.haskell}
 data Stream a = Stream (IO (Int -> IO a))